 Identifying a Burst Pipe

 Recognizing the signs of a burst pipe quickly can prevent further damage.
-Look for unusual sounds like hissing or bubbling.
+Look for unusual sounds like hissing or bubbling, as these can be signs of pipe damage, such as leaks or ruptures.
 Watermarks on walls, ceilings, or floors could indicate hidden leaks.
 A sudden drop in water pressure is another red flag.
-If you spot any of these signs, it's time to take action.
+If you spot any of these signs, it’s time to take action.

 Shutting Off the Water Supply

 Knowing how to turn off your main water supply is crucial.
 Find the shut-off valve, usually located near the water meter.
+This valve controls the main supply line to your house, and shutting it off will stop water flow throughout the property.
 Turn it clockwise to stop the flow of water.
-Practicing this step regularly ensures you're prepared in an emergency.
+Practicing this step regularly ensures you’re prepared in an emergency.
 Doing so helps to limit water damage while you await professional plumbing help.

 Make sure everyone in your household knows the location of the valve.
 This knowledge ensures that anyone can take action if you’re not home.
 Familiarity with your plumbing system is always an advantage in emergencies.